-School and daycare immunization requirements serve as a "safety net" for children who do not receive their recommended immunizations as an infant or small child.
-All school requirement laws are state-based and usually reflect the recommendations of ACIP.
-It is important to note that some states give the state health officer or department of health the authority to change school requirements through administrative rule, one example is Wyoming.
-Others revise school requirements through a combination of rules and legislation or strictly by legislative action.
+School and day care immunization requirements serve as a safety net for children who do not receive their recommended immunizations as an infant or small child.
+Authority to add vaccines to school requirements rests with the states and usually reflects the recommendations of ACIP.
+It is important to note that some states give the state health officer or department of health the authority to change school requirements through administrative rule, such as in Wyoming.
+Other states revise school vaccination requirements through a combination of rules and legislation or strictly by legislative action.
+In Illinois, the legislature changes or adds new statute to add a vaccine to the required list for school attendance.
 Regardless of the process, the state legislature plays an important oversight role in these systems.

 School requirements are not without controversy, however.
 Some parents and advocates contend that vaccine mandates infringe on a person's individual right to choose, especially if a parent is concerned that vaccines may harm children.
 Many states have exemption laws to accommodate those who may object to immunization mandates.

-Although immunization requirements vary from state to state, all states allow exemptions for medical reasons, and almost all states (except California, Maine, Mississippi, New York and West Virginia) grant religious or philosophical exemptions for people who have sincerely held beliefs that prohibit immunizations.
-Currently, 45 states and DC have a religious exemption law and 15 states have a religious and philosophical exemption law.
+Although immunization requirements vary from state to state, all states allow exemptions for medical reasons, and all but five states (California, Maine, Mississippi, New York and West Virginia) grant religious or philosophical exemptions for people who have sincerely held beliefs that prohibit immunizations.
+Currently, 45 states and the District of Columbia have a religious exemption law and 15 of those states also have a philosophical exemption law.
 These laws allow parents to claim an exemption based on their personal, moral or other beliefs.

 Financing Childhood Immunizations

-Federal funds pay for approximately 95 percent of all publicly funded vaccinations through the following two sources:
+Federal funds pay for approximately 95% of all publicly funded vaccinations through the following two sources.

-The Vaccines for Children Program provides free vaccines for children who are uninsured, Medicaid-eligible, underinsured (if receiving immunizations in a federally qualified health center or rural health clinic), Native American or Alaska Native.
-According to the U.S. Department of Health and Human Services (HHS), the Vaccines for Children program cost $4.7 billion in 2019.
+The Vaccines for Children Program provides free vaccines for children who are uninsured, Medicaid-eligible, underinsured (if receiving immunizations in a federally-qualified health center or rural health clinic), Native American or Alaska Native.
+The Vaccines for Children program cost $4.7 billion in 2019.

-Universal Purchase: As of 2018, 10 states (Alaska, Idaho, Maine, Massachusetts, New Hampshire, New Mexico, Oregon, Rhode Island, Vermont, and Washington) have universal purchase policies where the states or territories purchase all recommended vaccines for all children, including those who are fully insured.
+Universal Purchase: Ten states (Alaska, Idaho, Maine, Massachusetts, New Hampshire, New Mexico, Oregon, Rhode Island, Vermont, and Washington) have universal purchase policies for public and private insurers.
+In states or territories with this model, the local government purchases all recommended vaccines for all children, including those who are fully insured.
 Four other states (Connecticut, Florida, South Dakota and Wyoming) have universal select programs that purchase all recommended vaccines for all children with the exception of one or more vaccines.

-Insurance Requirements: The ACA requires new health plans and insurance policies to provide coverage without cost sharing, such as copayments or coinsurance, for certain preventive services.
+Insurance Requirements: The ACA requires new health plans and insurance policies to provide coverage without cost sharing for ACIP recommended vaccines, such as copayments or coinsurance, for certain preventive services.
 Preventive services in the law specifically include immunizations recommended by ACIP.
 Provisions allow for up to a one-year delay for coverage of a newly recommended ACIP vaccine.

-State and federal policymakers, government agencies, vaccine manufacturers, the medical community and parents all agree on one thing- they want to keep children safe and healthy.
+State and federal policymakers, government agencies, vaccine manufacturers, the medical community and parents all agree on the need to keep children safe and healthy.
 The federal government and vaccine manufacturers go to great lengths to make vaccines for both adults and children as safe as possible.
 Vaccines can still cause very rare side effects.
 Much of the movement to implement more flexible exemption laws stems from concerns about vaccine safety.

 Once the medical community begins to use a vaccine, suspected adverse reactions can be reported to the Vaccine Adverse Event Reporting System (VAERS).
-This system, coordinated by CDC and FDA, serves as an early warning system to detect problems that may be related to vaccines.
+This system, coordinated by CDC and the Food and Drug Administration (FDA), serves as an early warning system to detect problems that may be related to vaccines.
 VAERS receives approximately 30,000 reports annually.
 In addition, CDC works with eight large managed care organizations to run the Vaccine Safety Datalink Project.
-This system contains the medical and immunization histories of more than 7.5 million people and helps CDC assess whether an adverse reaction is purely coincidental or is directly linked to an immunization.
+This system contains the medical and immunization histories of more than 7.5 million people and helps CDC assess whether an adverse reaction is purely coincidental or directly linked to an immunization.